 This is another technique for getting links.
 The idea is the following:

-- You use tools like SEMRUSH to find out outbound links found on other websites that are broken i.e. they point to a non-existent page (404 page).
-This is normal to happen since a lot of websites may go offline or because webmasters mistyped a link etc.
+- You use tools like Semrush to find outbound broken links on other websites, i.e., they point to a non-existent page (404 page).
+This is normal since many websites may go offline or because webmasters mistyped a link, etc.

-- So, you help them by letting know of a broken link and at the same time you also have a ready-made solution for them.
+- So, you help them by letting them know of a broken link, and at the same time, you also have a ready-made solution for them.
 Most webmasters will appreciate the gesture and happily link to your website.

-- The big problem with this method is that you need to spend a lot of time finding broken links that are related to your content, and this is not very easy to do.
+- The big problem with this method is that you need to spend a lot of time finding broken links related to your content, which is difficult.

 The process goes like this: